geoffmunn/utility-scripts/workflows.md

           - always
 ```

-Example 3: Withdraw the rewards from multiple validators if they exceed 1000 LUNC, and redelegate 600 LUNC but only if it's 5pm on Sunday.
+**Example 3** - *Withdraw the rewards from multiple validators if they exceed 1000 LUNC, and redelegate 600 LUNC but only if it's 5pm on Sunday.*

 ```yml
 workflows: